RISHIKESHAVAN/resources/DataScience/WhatisDataScience/README.md

+# What is Data Science?
-The contents of this directory are from the course - 'What is Data Science?' by IBM on Coursera Link to the course - https://www.coursera.org/learn/what-is-datascience/home/welcome
+The content of this module is based on the [What is Data Science?](https://www.coursera.org/learn/what-is-datascience/home/welcome) course on Coursera by IBM.